VelimirMueller/aurorae_chat_frontend/README.md

 ### Getting started

-The chat client will be used in combination with the aurorae backend:
+The chat client will be used in combination with the aurorae backend!